vatsaaa/wilt/Whitepapers/Materialized Views.md

 2. Because it’s stored as if it were a table, indexes can be built on the columns of a materialized view
 3. Once a view is materialized, it is only accurate until the underlying base relations are modified.
 The process of updating a materialized view in response to changes in underlying  is called _view maintenance._

-In principle: Materialized views should update automatically.
-A “view” implies an anchored perspective on changing inputs.
-Think back to how regular views work: results are constantly changing as the underlying data changes.
+A “view” is an anchored perspective on changing inputs, results are constantly changing as the underlying data changes.
 Materialization just implies that the transformation is done proactively.
+So, "materialized views" should update automatically.

-In practice: It would seem there is no consensus.
-Some databases have materialized views that must be manually refreshed.
-A few have implemented automatic updates, albeit with long lists of limitations.
+However, in practice, some databases need materialized views to be manually refreshed and others have implemented automatic updates, albeit with limitations.

-- MySQL does not support materialized view as of now.
+**Note:** MySQL does not support materialized view as of now.
 Oracle, Snowflake, MongoDB, Redshift, PostgreSQL all others do.

-### How are materialized views useful
+### Materialized views are used...
+- when SQL query is known ahead of time and needs to be repeatedly recalculated
-- Primarily used to cache the results of complex queries that could even bring down the DB if run frequently as regular views
+- primarily for caching the results of extremely heavy and complex queries that cannot be run frequently as regular views
-- give us the ability to define (using SQL) any complex transformation of our data, and leave it to the database to maintain the results in a “virtual” table.
+- as ability to define (using SQL) any complex transformation of data in DB, and let the DB maintain the results in a “virtual” table.
-- Use cases where
-	(a) SQL query is known ahead of time and needs to be repeatedly recalculated (b) It’s valuable to have low end-to-end latency from when data originates to when it is reflected in a query (c) It’s valuable to have low-latency query response times, high concurrency, or high volume of queries
+- when low end-to-end latency is required between when data originates to when it is reflected in a query
+- when low-latency query response times with high concurrency or high volume of queries is expected
 ### References
 - [Materialized views](https://materialize.com/guides/materialized-views/)